 Although I'm seeing examples of some really strong sales during the pandemic so far, real estate is local.
 I wouldn't pay record high prices no matter how defensive real estate is an asset class.

 If you are going to buy property today, please bargain more aggressively than normal.
 Let's not ignore the fact that tens of millions are now unemployed.
 We are in difficult times.

 Lockdowns and COVID-19 will help accelerate the migration out of densely populated cities such as New York City.
 Expect less densely populated cities such as Charleston, SC to gain.
 The work from home trend is real and will last for a long time to come.

 Alternative Real Estate Investment

 Because it takes a lot of time to find a new property, get pre-approved for a mortgage, and negotiate, another strategy is to invest in real estate syndication deals.
 You don't need to come up with a large downpayment and then take out a mortgage with real estate syndicate.
-Instead, these deals have already been pre-vetted and that offer sweeter terms during a pandemic.
+Instead, these deals have already been pre-vetted and sourced.

 Take a look at CrowdStreet, one of the best real estate syndication platforms today.
 CrowdStreet focuses on faster-growing 18-hour cities that have much lower valuations.
 Instead of leveraging up to buy one property, you can buying multiple properties without debt.
 It's free to sign up and explore.